Fashion (band): New Romantic years: Fashiøn

 By late 1981, Fashion—which had now been picked up by Arista Records—consisted of De Harriss (vocals, guitar), Martin Recchi (bass), Mulligan (synths) and Dik Daviss (as he now billed himself) on drums.
 This line-up issued the single "Move On" in November 1981, and though it did not chart, the single still garnered enough attention to allow the band to record the album Fabrique (1982), produced by Zeus B. Held.
 In addition to "Move On", Fabrique contained the singles "Streetplayer (Mechanik)" and "Love Shadow", both of which were minor UK hits.
 Harriss (born David Harris) was now the band's frontman and songwriter, writing every song on the album (two were co-writes with Held).
 Fabrique was later re-issued with additional material as The Height of Fashion (1990, 2001).

 Harriss left Fashion before a proposed world tour of Fabrique.
 Following the loss of their lead singer and songwriter, once again Fashion was dropped by their label.

 Harriss was replaced by vocalist Troy Tate and guitarist Al Darby.
 Although Troy Tate did not record any studio material with Fashion, he performed his own songs with the band live.
 Songs during Tate's period included "Love Is" and "What You Gonna Do Next."
 Tate subsequently departed, with Darby left to perform lead vocals.
 This iteration of the band was signed by Epic Records.

 In 1984, Fashion released an album entitled Twilight of Idols, with Darby now acting as lead singer and primary songwriter, penning all but two tracks.
 Keyboardist Mulligan remained, as did bassist Recchi (who now billed himself as Marlon Recchi, rather than Martin) along with drummer "Dik"/"Dik Mamba"/"Dik Daviss", who now billed himself as Dik Davis.
 Zeus B. Held was once again the producer.
 "Eye Talk", released as a single, again put Fashion on the lower end of the UK Singles Chart.
 However, the band split up after playing live gigs to support the album.

 Mulligan went on to record material with Nick Beggs of Kajagoogoo.

 After leaving Fashion, De Harriss reverted to using the name "Dave Harris" and, in 1984, recorded an album with Richard Wright, keyboardist of Pink Floyd, as Zee.
 He later worked as an in-house songwriter and producer at Warner Chapell Music in New York City from 1990 to 2000.
 He then returned to the UK, where he now works under the name David Harris as a songwriter and producer in Lincoln.

-Fàshiön reformed
+Reformation

 Thirty years after the first Fashion single was issued, original vocalist/guitarist Luke Sky (now based in California) reactivated the Fashion name to issue a new album.
 Released in February 2009, Stairway to Nowhere featured Luke Sky on vocals and all other instruments, with the exception of Vuk Pavlovic of Nature's Pocket providing drums for three of the tracks.
 This iteration of Fashion existed for a short time before once again becoming dormant.